PratikBarhate/question-classification/README.md

 1. `./bin/cleanup.sh nlp` - This will delete all the NLP related data.
 2. `./bin/cleanup.sh models` - This will delete all the pre-trained models.
-3. `./bin/cleanup.sh {ml_algo_model}` - This will delete the specific ML model which was pre-trained models
+3. `./bin/cleanup.sh {ml_algo_model}` - This will delete the specific ML model which was pre-trained.
 4. `./bin/cleanup.sh all` - This will delete all the computed data.

 #### Experimental Code